Decoupled debit card: History

 In May 2007, Capital One began a one-year decoupled debit card experiment.
 This card was novel in that prior to this launch, a debit card was always tied to a traditional financial institution.
 Capital One's MasterCard-branded decoupled card did not require an account be opened with a retail financial institution, and was made in partnership with the Ukrops grocery chain, based in Capital One's hometown of Richmond, Virginia.
 The card was also tied to a reward program offered by Ukrops.
 The one-year experiment ended in May 2008, and was followed by a national rollout of its own version of a decoupled debit card tied to its own reward program.

 Decoupled Debit gained the attention of the financial services industry in May 2007 when Capital One announced they were going to add a decoupled debit card product.
 At the time Capital One did not offer checking accounts—only credit cards and this was a strategy to offer a debit card without actually owning the checking account relationship.
-The one year pilot ended without Capital One citing specific reasons as why, leaving the industry with only speculation as to why.
+The one year pilot ended without Capital One citing specific reasons as to why, leaving the industry with only speculation as to why.

 Today, decoupled debit cards are typically issued and branded by retailers without any association to a national network such as Visa, MasterCard or Amex.
 The retailer has complete control over the issuing of the cards to their customers and the processing of the payment.
 By definition, decoupled debit cards are processed via the Federal Reserve ACH System as the mechanism for reaching a consumer’s checking account as a debit to their account for their purchase.
 The payment side of the product operates like an electronic check, but the product is more than just a payment card.

 When the Durbin Amendment became law in October 2011, there was new speculation that this was the end of decoupled debit.
 At the time there were only two main companies offering decoupled debit: Tempo and National Payment Card Association.
 Tempo did in fact close their doors shortly after the roll-out of the Durbin Amendment—National Payment Card Association (NPCA) did not and is still thriving today in 2013.

 Why one survived Durbin and the other did not is a function of their differences in business models and program structures.
 Tempo had a product model tied to Discover and accepted signature debit which resulted in a pricing model and risk profile that would no longer be attractive to retailers under Durbin.